 The Thing (2011)

 Matthijs van Heijningen Jr.'s The Thing was meant to be a prequel to John Carpenter's 1982 film of the same name, itself a remake of the 1951 film The Thing From Another World.
-But in actuality, the 2011 Thing is close enough to its predecessor in plot to have earned the remake label—if you can look past the poor quality and script, that is.
-Critics were mostly unkind the updated Thing, which eventually managed to eke out just over $27 million worldwide, still less than its $38 million budget.
+But really, the 2011 Thing is close enough to its predecessor in plot to have earned the remake label—if you can look past the poor quality and script, that is.
+Critics were mostly unkind to the updated Thing, which eventually managed to eke out just over $27 million worldwide, still less than its $38 million budget.

 How do you remake an underappreciated cult classic?
 Well, that's up for debate, but John McTiernan's disastrous take on Rollerball is at least a strong example of what not to do.
 While Norman Jewison's dystopian 1975 film balanced thrills with satire and social commentary, the remake dumbed things down and made it all about the title sport.
-The result is a movie that has found itself on countless lists of the most expensive box office flops of all time: Though it had a $70 million budget, Rollerball took in only $25.8 million worldwide.
+The result is a movie that has found itself on countless lists of the most expensive box-office flops of all time: Though it had a $70 million budget, Rollerball took in only $25.8 million worldwide.

 The Wolfman (2010)

 Years before The Mummy tanked Universal's Dark Universe, the studio tried (and failed) to remake another Universal Classic Monsters property: 1941's The Wolfman.
 Director Joe Johnston clearly had high ambitions, and the impressive cast—including Benicio del Toro, Anthony Hopkins, and Emily Blunt—did what they could.
 Nevertheless, the movie was so bad that even the head of Universal called it one of the worst films the studio ever made.
-And because it cost a staggering $150 million, its $140 worldwide gross made it a rather costly flop, too.
+And because it cost a staggering $150 million, its $140 million worldwide gross made it a rather costly flop, too.